Jonathan David: Gent

 In January 2018, David joined Belgian First Division A side Gent.
 He made his professional debut on August 4, 2018, against Zulte Waregem and scored a goal in stoppage time to salvage a 1–1 draw.
-Just five days after his league debut, David came in as a second-half substitute in a Europa League Third Round Qualifier against Jagiellonia Białystok, scoring a goal in the 85th minute to secure a 1–0 win for his team.
-David continued his scoring streak three days later, coming in as a 71st minute substitute and scoring two late goals to secure a 4–1 league win against Waasland-Beveren.
+Just five days after his league debut, David came in as a second-half substitute in a Europa League third round qualifier against Jagiellonia Białystok, scoring a goal in the 85th minute to secure a 1–0 win for his team.
+David continued his scoring streak three days later, coming in as a 71st-minute substitute and scoring two late goals to secure a 4–1 league win against Waasland-Beveren.
 After scoring five goals in his first five games, Gent signed David to a contract extension through 2022.
 He further extended his contract by a year to 2023 in September 2019.
 In the January 2020 transfer window, Gent chairman Ivan de Witte indicated there was significant interest in David from bigger clubs, with his value estimated at €20 million.

 Lille

-2020–21 season: Ligue 1 champions
+2020–21: Ligue 1 champion

 On August 11, 2020, Ligue 1 side Lille confirmed the signing of David on a five-year contract.
 The reported fee for David was €30 million, making him the most expensive Canadian transfer to date.
-He made his competitive debut for Lille on August 22 against Rennes in their Ligue 1 season opener.
-After a difficult start to the season, David scored his first goal for Lille on November 22 against Lorient, netting the final goal in a 4–0 victory.
+He made his competitive debut for Lille on August 22 against Rennes in their Ligue 1 season opener, becoming the first Canadian to play in Ligue 1.
+After a difficult start to the season, David scored his first goal for Lille on November 22 against Lorient, netting the final goal in a 4–0 victory, and becoming the first Canadian to score in Ligue 1.

 After going scoreless in his previous seven games, David netted an extra-time winner against Reims to even Lille on points with Paris Saint-Germain (PSG) at the top of the table.
 On February 3, 2021, David scored as Lille defeated Bordeaux by a score of 3–0.
 Continuing his run of form, David netted his first career Ligue 1 brace, scoring two goals on February 7 against Nantes.
 After only scoring two goals during the first half of the 2020–21 campaign, this brace marked David's fifth goal in as many games.
 On April 3, he scored the winning goal in a 1–0 away win over PSG, to be Lille's first away league win over the Parisians since April 1996.

 On May 23, he scored a goal in a 2–1 away win over Angers to win the 2020–21 Ligue 1 with Lille.
 David finished his first season with 13 league goals, with 11 coming since the turn of the year.
 This included the winner against PSG in a closely contested match at the Parc des Princes and a late double against Marseille, becoming an important player for Lille's title charge and one of the league's most in-form players.